 Ahh, Key Largo beaches, you really can’t go past their cool and relaxed vibe.
-You may not find endless white sand beaches in Key Largo but the beaches are very special in their own right and are home to an abundance of wildlife!
+You may not find an endless white sand beaches in Key Largo but each beach is very special in its own right and form home to an abundance of wildlife!

 Key Largo is the nearest point in the Florida Keys to Miami and therefore a fabulous weekend trip from Miami if you only have a small amount of time to dedicate to the area.

 We visited as part of a longer Miami to Key West Florida Keys road trip.

 Bring with you: Lonely Planet Miami and the Keys Guide

 The Florida Keys is known for its absolutely incredible coastline and KL is no exception.
 Here is a complete list of the best beaches in Key Largo.

 See here for a complete list of awesome things to do in Key Largo.